Farnaz Abdoli: Conflict with Iranian government

 In 2016, Iranian police cracked down on unlicensed fashion activities, shutting down 800 shops and issued an additional 3,000 formal warnings, including to Abdoli.
 POOSH-e MA received backlash following this event from Iranian MP, Zohreh Tabibzadeh.
 She described Abdoli's collection (which contained the word 'Queen') as a "calculated plan to subvert traditional values" and also declared that Abdoli's collection was an "ugly manifestation of a Western trend that has entered our country with evil intentions devised behind the scenes."
 She did not shut down her brand and drew support from international fashion media and rights organizations.

 International recognition

-Abdoli's work has been featured by international media outlets, including BBC Persian, The Guardian, Suitcase Magazine, and CNN, which highlighted her role in reshaping Iran's fashion landscape.
 In interviews, Abdoli has expressed her belief that fashion serves as a powerful tool for women's empowerment and cultural change.